-The Legends of Localization series takes a detailed look at video game translation and how games change during the translation process.
+The Legends of Localization series takes a detailed look at how video games and movies change during the translation process, and why these changes happen.

 The Problem